EFFIGIES and MARKERS

 I don't have photos of Mabel before 1937.
 She lived a very difficult life, eloping with Martin F Hall when she was 15.
 He was often away from his wife and children for up to two years at a time, which meant that Mabel had to support the children.
 Mabel and Martin divorced quietly in 1915, and in later years Martin seems to have been an alcoholic.
 People of their time often hid the fact they were divorced: Mabel listed herself in the 1920 census as widowed, though Martin would live for another 24 years.
 She and her adult children attended Martin's funeral, but by then she had been married for 16 years to an older man.

-Mabel's timeline shows that she, her siblings, and her parents moved from settled Connecticut, where Rowley generations had lived for 200 years, to homestead on the Minnesota prairie.
+Mabel's timeline shows that her parents moved from settled Connecticut, where Rowley generations had lived for 200 years, to homestead on the Minnesota prairie at Pleasant Valley.
 She eloped at 15 and bore her son Archie at age 17.
+Her next child, Wilber, died at age 3.
 Her daughter Edna married young and moved to another county and seems to have had few ties to the family, and another daughter married young and moved to the west coast.
 They lived through two world wars, the Spanish influenza pandemic, huge complex fires that wiped out their property, the Great Depression, and the deaths of family members.
 They had very little money.
 Her sons and grandsons served in wars while the women remained to tend farms and live off the land.
 She had diabetes and was overweight in the 1937 photo, but by 1941, she was slim.
 She died in 1946, a few months before her daughter and grandson perished in a vehicle accident while living in another state.

 But imagine the tragedy of losing one son as you bring another into the world.